Publication Ethics

 b.
 Reader's Feedback: If readers identify errors in an article, they can submit correction suggestions by email, online feedback, etc.

 c.
-Editorial Office's Discovery: If editors identify errors during routine review or peer review processes, they will contact authors for corrections.
+Editorial Office's Discovery: If editors identify errors during routine review orpublicationprocesses, they will contact authors for corrections.

 (2) Review and Evaluation

 a.
-Upon receiving a correction request, the editorial office will probably invite external experts to conduct the assessment.
+Upon receiving a correction request, the editorial office may invite external experts when necessary to conduct the assessment.

 b.
 For correction requests involving academic misconduct, the editorial office will initiate a formal investigation and may involve external experts for evaluation.